LaconicNetwork/docs.laconic.com/content/getting-started/_index.en.md

 3) install codegen
 4) select a smart contract to watch
 5) use codegen to generate a watcher for that contract
-5) leverage the Laconic toolchain to:
+6) leverage the Laconic toolchain to:
-6) package your app in a repeatable, decentralized manner
+7) package your app in a repeatable, decentralized manner

+TODO: expand